brick/geo/README.md

 This library is a PHP implementation of the [OpenGIS specification](http://www.opengeospatial.org/standards/sfa).

-It is essentially a wrapper around a third-party GIS engine, to which it delegates most of the complexity of the geometry calculations.
-Several engines are supported, from native PHP extensions such as GEOS to GIS-compatible databases such as MySQL or PostgreSQL.

-Already using a MySQL 5.6+ or MariaDB 5.5+ database?
-Just provide the library with a `PDO` instance and unlock the full power of GIS calculations!

-Not using MySQL/MariaDB?
-You still have a few options to choose from!
+It provides [Geometry classes](#geometry-hierarchy) (`Point`, `LineString`, `Polygon`, etc.), and can natively read/write many formats: WKB, WKT, EWKB, EWKT, and GeoJSON.

+It also provides a `GeometryEngine` interface for advanced calculations (`length`, `area`, `union`, `intersection`, etc.), together with implementations that delegate these operations to a third-party GIS engine: the [GEOS](https://git.osgeo.org/gitea/geos/php-geos) extension, or a GIS-enabled database such as MySQL or PostgreSQL.

 Requirements and installation
 -----------------------------